navneethramakrishnan/ISO-code-prefixer/README.md

 # ISO-code-prefixer
+This is for Hall Management at Woodward Hall, Imperial College London.
-Takes an input KX file from College and makes it eHalls compatible.
+This code takes an input KX file, adds ISO codes and makes it eHalls compatible.

 ## Usage
 1. Download the input KX file from College.
 Download the file `iso_codes.xlsx` on your machine.
 Update the variables 'kx_path' and 'iso_codes_path' in 'ISO_country_codes.py'.